Where Did the Kinds Walk?

 The Arabian corridor (15–30°N) is the sharpest environmental gradient in the system.
 Coastal strip: 21–28°C, 1,100–2,500 mm/yr — lush subtropical woodland and seasonal forest.
 Inland (within 200–300 km): 100–600 mm/yr — semi-arid to arid steppe.
 The coastal-to-inland precipitation gradient drops 5–10×, creating a narrow humid highway bordered by lethal dry gaps.

-The corridor opens at approximately year 130–250 and closes between year 900–1,300.
+The corridor opens at approximately year 440–860 — the deepest intercontinental sill in the system, so it opens last, after the larger sea-level drop required to clear it.
 A second, narrower connection runs through the Bab el-Mandeb crossing at the southern end of the Red Sea, with similar climate character.

 During the early dispersal window, the Arabian coastal strip is at its widest and most productive — warm-ocean evaporation sustains subtropical woodland well inland.
 The corridor narrows progressively as the ocean cools and precipitation declines through phases 2–3.
 By closure, the interior gaps have widened substantially.
 Early arrivals pass through a more hospitable corridor than late arrivals — timing matters for which expressions make it through.